 If you’re worried enough to take this option, you should also go into your Google Account and revoke access for your missing phone.
 We’d also recommend changing any passwords to your online services.
 The likelihood of a lost phone leading to baddies accessing all your stuff is very remote, but it doesn’t take long to remove that possibility altogether.

-What if Android Device Manager can’t connect?
+What if Find My Device can’t connect?

-If Android Device Manager can't connect, there are two more things you can try.
+If Find My Device can't connect, there are two more things you can try.
 Google Maps tracks your phone's location history – or at least, it does if you haven’t turned that feature off in your Google Account – so you can sometimes discover where your missing phone has been by visiting the Location History page and checking the timestamps.
 It won’t necessarily tell you where your phone is now, but it can tell you where it’s been.

 Another option is to use an app such as Android Lost, which works well on older Android devices.
-It is one of the few solutions that you can install remotely, so it's a good option if you hadn't enabled the Android Device Manager options specified above.
+It is one of the few solutions that you can install remotely, so it's a good option if you hadn't enabled the Find My Device options specified above.
 The app and website look terrible but work well, although the device needs to be online via the cellular network or Wi-Fi for it to work.